Alex Bangura

 Alex Bangura (born 13 July 1999) is a Sierra Leonean professional footballer who plays as a left-back or a winger for club Middlesbrough and the Sierra Leone national team.

 Club career

 Cambuur

 Bangura made his debut for Cambuur on 4 February 2019 away to Jong AZ.
 He went on to captain the side.

 Middlesbrough

 On 1 September 2023, Middlesbrough announced the signing of Bangura on a four-year contract for £1 million.
 He scored his first goal for the club on 28 November 2023 in a 4–0 win against Preston North End.
+Bangura was out for the whole 2024/25 season with injury.

 International career

 Born in Sierra Leone, he also holds Dutch citizenship.
 He debuted for the Sierra Leone national team in a friendly 3–0 loss to Togo on 24 March 2022.